card-io/card.io-iOS-source/README.md

 Normal development
 ------------------

 Use Xcode in a normal fashion to build the library.
-The project's `icc` target builds a demo app which will allow you to exercise the library in various ways.
+The project's `icc` target is a demo app which will allow you to exercise the library in various ways.

 Unofficial card.io-iOS-SDK release